-With this, you are ready to use AEM Commerce as a Cloud Service and can deploy your project via Cloud Manager.
+You are ready to use AEM Commerce as a Cloud Service and can deploy your project by way of Cloud Manager.

-This configuration can be adjusted for the project via the CIF Cloud Service config following these steps:
+This configuration can be adjusted for the project by way of the CIF Cloud Service config following these steps:

-Select the commerce configuration you want to change
+Select the commerce configuration that you want to change.

-Open the configuration properties via the action bar
+Open the configuration properties by way of the action bar.

 The following properties can be configured: